mozilla/http-observatory/httpobs/docs/api.md

 * `host` hostname (required)

+Example:
+* `/api/v1/analyze?host=www.mozilla.org`

 ### Retrieve test results

 Each scan consists of a variety of subtests, including Content Security Policy, Subresource Integrity, etc.  The results of all these tests can be retrieved once the scan's state has been placed in the `FINISHED` state.
-It will return a single [Tests object](#Tests).
+It will return a single [tests object](#tests).

 **API Call:** `getScanResults`<br>
 **API Method:** `GET`

 Parameters:

-* `scan` scan_id number in the Scan object
+* `scan` scan_id number from the [scan object](#scan)

 Example: